SS25-Internet-Technology/Hotel_Project/README.md

 ### Frontend Technology

 # 4. Execution Project Management
-## Milestones and workload distribution
+### Milestones and workload distribution
-### As a team of three people we have had some more work to devide between us.
-At first we worked on the same task and by milestone3 we decide to devide the work.
+To improve productivity, we strategically assigned tasks based on individual strengths and project requirements.
+We had to readapt it since one of the team member left the course and preasured each team memeber to work more and double check each others works.
+Due to a team member’s departure, we reorganized tasks to ensure timely delivery while maintaining rigorous standards

 |         Milestones      | Assigned To  | Status       |   Task / Feature               |
 |-------------------------|--------------|--------------|--------------------------------|